VVelox/hugo-dusky-neon-potato/README.md

 ### Graphing

-To enable graphing, you first need to set 'graphing_enabled' to true in frontmatter as below.
+To enable graphing, you first need to set 'graphing' to true in frontmatter as below.
 With out that, none of the shortcodes will work properly as the required CSS and JS will not be included in the header.

 ```
-graphing_enabled = true
+graphing = true
 ```

 ## Configuration